 - Voluntary Process: Mediation is a voluntary process.
 At any stage you, or indeed the mediator, can decide the mediation is not productive and stop the process.

 - Confidential: Parties to the mediation, including the mediator, agree not to disclose information arising in mediation, Limits to confidentiality arise when required by law under section 10(2) of the Mediation Act 2017.

-- Speed: Often, disputes can be resolved in a matter of hours or days, as opposed to months or even years.
+Frequently, parties can resolve disputes within a matter of hours or days, rather than extending over months or even years.

-- Relationship Building: Mediation is interest-based and is designed to help parties better understand each other and find avenues for resolution that they are both happy with.
+- Relationship Building: Mediation is interest based and is designed to help parties better understand each other.
+It helps to find avenues for solution that they are both happy with.